 Virunga Energies sells electricity directly to end consumers via prepayment meters.
 Sales agents are responsible for finding new customers and supporting them throughout the connection process.

-By the end of 2021, Virunga Energies had supplied electricity to 22,000 customers.
+By the end of 2022, Virunga Energies had supplied electricity to more than 25,000 customers.

 Virunga Energies has qualified, young and dynamic staff to carry out its mission.
 Agents are assigned across various sites of the company in Goma, Beni, and Lubero.